 Our aim to secure the building from further deterioration has therefore been achieved.
 This is an important goal both for us and the Červený Dvůr Hospital.
 In achieving this aim we must again thank the Hargreaves and Ball Trust for their generous financial support and also the continued unstinting support of the hospital’s director, Jiří Dvořáček, and his staff together with Mr. Luhan, the NPÚ’s architect.

-We are now considering the next phases of the project, having had work parties for summer 2014, with more planned in 2015, which help progress on the Mauricovna.
+We are now considering the next phases of the project, having had work parties for summer 2014 - 2018, all of which help progress on the Mauricovna.
 Once again, we are indebted to the National Trust for including details on their website, www.nationaltrust.org.uk

 Grants to date £15,000